-Katherine Johnson, a notable mathematician and physicist, helped launch the first digital electronic computers at NASA.
-During her 33 years working at NASA and its predecessor, she has earned a reputation for mastering the tough manual calculations and helped pioneer computers to do the tasks
+Katherine Johnson, a notable mathematician and physicist helped launch the first digital electronic computers at NASA.
+During her 33 years working at NASA and its predecessor, she has earned a reputation for mastering tough manual calculations and helped pioneer computers to do the tasks.

 - She began a career as a research mathematician, although it was difficult for African Americans and their own to enter.

-- From 1953 to 1958, Johnson analyzed gust alleviations for aircraft, and assigned to the Guidance and Control Division of Langley’s Flight Research Division that was dominated by white male engineers.
+- From 1953 to 1958, Johnson analyzed gust alleviations for aircraft and was assigned to the Guidance and Control Division of Langley’s Flight Research Division which was dominated by white male engineers.

 - NASA acknowledges Johnson as one of the first African American women to work as a NASA scientist.

 Born Marguerite Annie Johnson, Maya Angelou was an American memoirist, poet, and civil rights activist.
 She authored seven autobiographies, several poetry books, and three essays and is credited with a wide list of movies, plays, and television shows that spanned more than fifty years.